-There is much academic debate over which method is the best, and it's more vital that you choose a way and stick with it.
-A change over time is more important than the number is.
+There is much academic debate over which method is the best, and you must choose a way and stick with it.
+A change over time is more important than the number.

 NPS (Net Promoter Score)

-NPS is a prevalent type of customer satisfaction and loyalty survey called Net Promoter Score, or NPS.
+NPS is a prevalent customer satisfaction and loyalty survey type called Net Promoter Score, or NPS.

 You can calculate your NPS by subtracting the percentage of Detractors from the portion of Promoters.
 NPS is quite popular, especially in quickly growing companies.
 We use it regularly at Zooma to track our customers' and employees' happiness.
 It's a metric you can use to rally your team around to improve customer satisfaction and retention.